Dyson V12 Detect Slim Review

 The Verdict: Better Ergonomics Than the Dyson V15 Detect

-The V12 Detect is Dyson’s answer to all the issues raised by their customers about the V15 Detect – its heavy frame, tiring-to-use trigger switch, and high cost.
+The V12 Detect is Dyson’s response to the issues raised by their customers about the V15 Detect – its heavy frame, tiring trigger switch, and high cost.

-It’s a middle-ground option between the Dyson Micro 1.5KG and the V15 Detect for those who want something that still performs without having to deal with the bulk of a full-sized stick vacuum.
+It’s a middle-ground option between the Dyson Micro 1.5KG and the V15 Detect for those who want something that still performs without the bulk of a full-sized stick vacuum.

-With all the extension wand and slim roller attached, the V12 is more than a pound lighter versus the V15, which doesn’t sound much, but every ounce counts for these vacuum types.
+With all the extension wand and slim roller attached, the V12 is more than a pound lighter than the V15, which doesn’t sound much, but every ounce counts for these vacuum types.

 It won’t have the feather-light steering of the Micro 1.5KG, but it cleans better on carpets and runs longer.